One Million Safer Kids … begins with ONE.

-After 22 years of providing safety education through Kidpower, we’ve seen again and again how a few simple skills can stop most attempts of bullying, abuse, kidnapping, and other violence.
+After almost 25 years of providing safety education through Kidpower, we’ve seen again and again how a few simple skills can stop most attempts of bullying, abuse, kidnapping, and other violence.

 Help share our Safety Resources to that parents, teachers, and other caring adults can gain practical knowledge about bullying prevention, abuse prevention, and stranger awareness.

 Kidpower’s Positive Practice Method and exceptional curriculum prepare young people to develop confidence, create healthy relationships, and protect themselves from most bullying, abuse, abduction, and other violence.
 Join our Count Me In community for easy updates on what to do and how to do it to make kids safer and success stories about what others are doing.

 Since 1989, Kidpower has brought skills to prevent most bullying, abuse, abduction, and other violence to more than 2 million people.
 Kidpower’s One Million Safer Kids Campaign, launched July 1, 2011, will do exactly what it says: one million kids will be safer as a result of what we do together, and we hope you will join us!

 The One Million Safer Kids Campaign is happening one-by-one in classrooms, parks, playgrounds, and living rooms every day in communities around the world as Kidpower staff, board members, and volunteers as well as parents, educators, and community leaders take simple steps to create access to age-appropriate safety skills and information.

 By teaching one child one skill, sharing one article with one parent, arranging one workshop for one scout troop, or giving one donation to bring skills to a child in need, one adult makes a lifetime of difference to the young people made safer as a result.